RobinSchmidt/RS-MET/Notes/GuidelinesForTheAPI.md

 additionally make the setters thread-safe because the recomputation is deferred to the audio-thread whenever the setters are called from a different thread (such as a GUI thread).
-The disadvantage is that after calling a setter, the coeffs do not reflect the user settings and we have one thing more to do in getSample.
+The disadvantage is that after calling a setter, the coeffs do not reflect the user settings and we have one thing more to do in getSample().
 This overhead may not matter for complex algorithms - but for very simple ones, it may.